[ Printer Friendly Version ] [ Report Abuse ]

 “Yes of course.
 You know how I watch….
 Regulus too….
-He’s taken to cutting out all the articles about him in the Prophet and pinning them to the wall in his dormitory, you know.”
-At this, Bellatrix exhaled forcefully in quiet mirth.
+He’s taken to cutting out all the articles and pinning them up on his wall.”

 “Regulus is still in school, very much underage.
 You’ve just become fully qualified.
-I’m allowed to give you more than snippets and ratty newspaper clippings now, if you’re feeling up to it.”
+I’m allowed to give you more than snippets and ratty newspaper clippings now, if you’re up for it.”

 Ambrosia shifted herself on the sofa to make room for Bellatrix, leaning in eagerly as she sat down.
-She had been hoping for an offer of this type from her elder sister for a great while, and, given Bellatrix’s sporadic and tantalizing hints, she had been reasonably sure it would come.
+She had been hoping for an offer of this type from her elder sister for a great while, and really, given Bellatrix’s sporadic and tantalizing hints, she had been reasonably sure it would come.
 Although her sister had heartily enjoyed playing with her until it did.
-She nodded her assent, and Bellatrix smiled at her, obviously in her element.
+She nodded her assent, and Bellatrix smiled at her.

 “The Dark Lord is still gathering followers.
-In order to really begin elevating purebloods to power, he’ll have to either overthrow the Ministry, or get enough of our people inside it to start changing policy.
+In order to truly begin elevating purebloods to power, he’ll have to either overthrow the Ministry, or place enough of our people inside it to start changing policy.
 He’s trying to keep the resistance under control as well… Including Dumbledore’s Order.
 There aren’t many people yet who know enough about us to muster a resistance.
 The Aurors are catching on though, and seem to be gaining in number and power.
-It isn’t very relevant though.
+As long as all they do is make arrests though, they aren’t terribly relevant.
 Those of us who have been thrown into Azkaban for his cause will not remain there.”

 “He can get people out of Azkaban?”
 Ambrosia asked.
 The words sounded rather more skeptical aloud than she had meant for them to be in her head.